nixworks/public/index.md

 ##### United States-Mexico relations
 ### [United States Secretary of State Rex Tillerson arrives in Mexico to meet with President Pena Nieto and Foreign Secretary Luis Videgaray. ](/news/2018/02/1/united-states-secretary-of-state-rex-tillerson-arrives-in-mexico-to-meet-with-president-pea-a-nieto-and-foreign-secretary-luis-videgaray.md)
-_Context: Rex Tillerson, United States-Mexico relations, Luis Videgaray, United States Secretary of State, Pena Nieto, President, Mexico_
+_Context: United States-Mexico relations, Rex Tillerson, Luis Videgaray, President, United States Secretary of State, Mexico, Pena Nieto_

 ##### Tom Shannon
 ### [Tom Shannon, the United States under secretary of state for political affairs, announces he will be resigning for personal reasons.
 The State Department's third-ranking official and its most senior career diplomat says he will stay on until a successor is named. ](/news/2018/02/1/tom-shannon-the-united-states-under-secretary-of-state-for-political-affairs-announces-he-will-be-resigning-for-personal-reasons-the-stat.md)
-_Context: Tom Shannon, State Department, under secretary of state for political affairs_
+_Context: State Department, under secretary of state for political affairs, Tom Shannon_

 ##### NASA
 ### [NASA confirms that Scott Tilley, a Canadian amateur astronomer and satellite tracker, has rediscovered NASA's IMAGE (Imager for Magnetopause-to-Aurora Global Exploration) satellite while he was searching for the U.S. government's classified Zuma satellite.
 NASA engineers will try to analyze the data from the spacecraft to learn more about the state of the spacecraft. ](/news/2018/02/1/nasa-confirms-that-scott-tilley-a-canadian-amateur-astronomer-and-satellite-tracker-has-rediscovered-nasa-s-image-imager-for-magnetopause.md)